blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 60ft
 Duration: Concentration, 10 minutes
 You create a portal on a 10ft square surface within range.
 Black tentacles reach out of the portal to grasp and drag any creature within 30ft of it closer.
 Each creatue must succeed a strength saving throw, or else become grappled and dragged 10ft closer.
 Each tentacle has 10HP and 12AC.
-If a creature is dragged inside the nightmare gate, they disappear into a nightmare realm, where they are torn to pieces and die.
+If a creature is dragged inside the nightmare gate, they disappear into a nightmare realm where they are torn to pieces and die.
 ```

 ```